KarthikSArkasali/Google-Cybersecurity-Professional-Certificate-Program/Course-3 Connect and Protect: Networks and Network Security/README.md

 It is important to note, however, that firewalls are just one layer of defense within a broader cybersecurity framework.
 For comprehensive protection, they should be used in conjunction with other security measures, such as intrusion detection systems, encryption, and robust user authentication.

+There are two main categories of firewalls.

+* **Stateless:** A class of firewall that operates based on predefined rules and does not keep track of information from data packets

+* **Stateful:** A class of firewall that keeps track of information passing through it and proactively filters out threats.
+Unlike stateless firewalls, which require rules to be configured in two directions, a stateful firewall only requires a rule in one direction.
+This is because it uses a "state table" to track connections, so it can match return traffic to an existing session

+**Next generation firewalls (NGFWs)** are the most technologically advanced firewall protection.
+They exceed the security offered by stateful firewalls because they include deep packet inspection (a kind of packet sniffing that examines data packets and takes actions if threats exist) and intrusion prevention features that detect security threats and notify firewall administrators.
+NGFWs can inspect traffic at the application layer of the TCP/IP model and are typically application aware.
+Unlike traditional firewalls that block traffic based on IP address and ports, NGFWs rules can be configured to block or allow traffic based on the application.
+Some NGFWs have additional features like Malware Sandboxing, Network Anti-Virus, and URL and DNS Filtering.

 **Servers**

 **Servers** are essential components of a network, providing information and services to devices such as computers, smartphones, and smart home devices.
 These connected devices, referred to as clients, rely on servers to fulfill their requests.
 This interaction follows the client-server model, a widely used networking structure where clients send requests to servers, and servers process and respond to those requests.